Kismuz/btgym/docs/_sources/intro.rst.txt

 **Server operation details:**

-Backtrader server starts when `env.reset()` method is called for first time , runs as separate process, follows simple Request/Reply pattern (every request should be paired with reply message) and operates one of two modes:
+Backtrader server starts when `env.reset()` method is called for first time, runs as separate process, follows simple Request/Reply pattern (every request should be paired with reply message) and operates one of two modes:

     - Control mode: initial mode, accepts only `_reset`, `_stop` and `_getstat` messages.
 Any other message is ignored